Dispute Seattle Parking Tickets

 - The money you owe gets taken out of your tax refund

-- You vehicle gets “booted,” or to make matters worse, towed
+- Your vehicle gets booted, or to make matters worse, towed

 - Your fine gets sent to a collection agency

-The fine of your parking ticket can be raised up to $90 if you don’t pay it off within 90 days of receiving it.
-If your citation goes without 100 days of payment, you may have to pay 9 percent interest for every year it goes unpaid.
+The fine of your parking ticket can be raised to $90 if you don’t pay it off within 90 days of receiving it.
+If your citation goes 100 days without payment, you may have to pay 9 percent interest for every year it goes unpaid.

-Not only can your vehicle get “booted” or towed, but depending on how many tickets you haven’t paid, the city of Seattle make your car into possession and auction it off to pay for the fees that you owe.
+Not only can your vehicle get “booted” or towed, but depending on how many tickets you haven’t paid, the city of Seattle can take your car into possession and auction it off to pay for the fees that you owe.

-If your fine gets sent to a collection agency and the parking bureau reports your misdemeanor to a credit bureau, your credit score can be harmed, preventing your from applying for a loan, or purchasing a house.
+If your fine gets sent to a collection agency and the parking bureau reports your misdemeanor to a credit bureau, your credit score can be harmed, preventing you from applying for a loan or mortgage.

 Do parking citations go on my record?

 Fortunately, parking tickets are not recorded on your driving record.
-However, ignoring your tickets can be reported to your local DMV, which can lead to serious consequences.
-If you refuse to pay for your parking infractions’ fines, the DMV can suspend your driver’s license, or even refuse the renewal of your car’s registration.
+However, ignoring your tickets can be reported to your local DMV, which can lead to severe consequences.
+If you refuse to pay for your parking infractions’ fines, the DMV can suspend your driver’s license, or even reject the renewal of your car’s registration.

 Instead of ignoring a parking citation, why not try to appeal it?
-You only fail if you don’t try so try to fight the good fight and don’t waste your hard-earned money on parking infractions that can be challenged.
+You will fail if you never try, so try to fight the good fight and don’t waste your hard-earned money on parking infractions that can you challenge.